Azure-Samples/aspire-semantic-kernel-creative-writer/README.md

 }
 ```

-If you want to use existing Azure resource, but their endpoints below the Azure section:
+If you want to use existing Azure resource, put their endpoints below the Azure section:

 ```json
 {